Difference Between Memorandum & Articles of Association

 Articles of Association (AOA)

 AOA is also a legal document that contains rules and regulations on how the company should be governed.
-The company directors, shareholders, and secretary sign the MOA document.
+The company directors, shareholders, and secretaries sign the MOA document.

 • Members Liability

-• Rules regarding voting, meeting, and conflict of interest
+• Rules regarding voting, meetings, and conflict of interest

 • Responsibilities of directors